 The new process utilises automated checks of government-held data, including tax and welfare records, to upgrade anyone eligible for settled status without requiring them to make a new application.

-Pre-settled status can still be removed, but the process has changed.
-The UK Home Office is focusing on curtailing pre-settled status for those who haven’t maintained continuous residence in the UK.
+Pre-settled status can still be cancelled, but the process has changed.
+The UK Home Office is focusing on those who have not maintained continuous residence in the UK.
+For example, one of the benchmarks is individuals who have been outside of the country for five years or more.

 Our Immigration Lawyers Can Help with Settled Status